joanalnu/gen10/.github/SECURITY.md

 # Security Policy

 ## Reporting a Vulnerability
-GEN-API doesn't handle sensitive files of your operating system or its crucial components.
+`gen10` doesn't handle sensitive files of your operating system or its crucial components.
 However, you may be working with sensitive information (e.g., DNA sequences).
-For privacy reasons, GEN-API does not store any input information except when using the **iterate** or **alphafold_prediction** features.
+For privacy reasons, `gen10` does not store any input information except when using the **iterate** or **alphafold_prediction** features.

 Please note that the integration with AlphaFold involves sending information via requests to the remote AlphaFold 2.0 API.
 For more details, please refer to their [official website](https://alphafold.ebi.ac.uk/api-docs).

-The GEN-API community takes security bugs seriously.
+The `gen10` community takes security bugs seriously.
 We appreciate your efforts to responsibly disclose your findings and report any security issues to the code owner.

 To report a security issue, please use the GitHub Security Advisory **"Report a Vulnerability"** tab.